mohsinrazadanish/RepData_PeerAssessment1/README.md

 # Project: Peer Assessment 1

-This project is submitted in response to the peer assessment assignment 1 of the course Reproducible Research.
+This project is submitted to fulfil the requirement of the peer assessment assignment 1 of the course Reproducible Research.

 ## Introduction